May 10, 2022

-The mission of the MPA program is to develop the knowledge, skills and abilities needed for leadership in governance and community-based organizations.
-The curriculum is designed to prepare graduate students for careers in public management, urban and regional policy and planning, nonprofit management, criminal justice and health administration.
+The mission of the MPA program is to develop both the general knowledge and specific abilities needed for leadership in governance and community-based organizations.
+The curriculum is designed to prepare graduate students for careers in state, local, and regional governance; policy, advocacy, and evaluation; nonprofit management; criminal justice; and health administration.
 We are committed to developing in graduate students the capacities for ethical judgment, critical thinking, and the core competencies necessary to fulfill multiple roles as effective managers and public servants.

 The MPA program is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).
 We have held this prestigious delegation since 1995.
 This accreditation certifies that our MPA degree maintains rigor and relevancy for the 21st Century public servant.
 Learn more about the courses, concentrations, and requirements on the program of study page.